bytedeck/bytedeck/CONTRIBUTING.md

 1. Write code!
 1. Before committing, make sure to run tests and linting locally (this will save you the annoyance of having to clean up lots of little "oops typo!" commits).
 Note that the `--failfast` and `--parallel` modes are optional and used to speed up the tests.  `--failfast` will quit as soon as one test fails, and `--parallel` will run tests in multiple processes (however if a test fails, the output might not be helpful, and you might need to run the tests again without this option to get more info on the failing test):
    * venv: `python src/manage.py test src --failfast --parallel && flake8 src`
-   * docker: `docker-compose exec web bash -c "python src/manage.py test src --failfast --parallel && flake8 src"`
+   * docker: `docker compose exec web bash -c "python src/manage.py test src --failfast --parallel && flake8 src"`
 1. Commit your changes and provide a [good commit message](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/) (you may need to `git add .` if you created any new files that need to be tracked).
 If your changes resolve a specific [issue on github](https://github.com/bytedeck/bytedeck/issues), then add "Closes #123" to the commit where 123 is the issue number.
 Note that if your development environment is running inside of docker and not a Python virtual environment, the pre-commit hooks won't run properly.
 For this reason, you will be required to run your commit command inside of docker:
    - venv: `git commit -am "Useful description of your changes; Closes #123"`
-   - docker: `docker-compose exec web bash -c "git commit -m 'Useful description of your changes; Closes #123'"` (ensure the commit message is enclosed in single and not double quotes)
+   - docker: `docker compose exec web bash -c "git commit -m 'Useful description of your changes; Closes #123'"` (ensure the commit message is enclosed in single and not double quotes)
 1. Repeat steps 4-9 above until the feature/issue is completed.
 1. If you make mistakes during the commit process, or want to change or edit commits, [here's a great guide](http://sethrobertson.github.io/GitFixUm/fixup.html).
 1. Make sure your develop branch is up to date again and rebase onto any changes that have been made upstream since you started the branch: `git pull upstream develop --rebase`  (this command joins several steps: updating your local develop branch, and then rebasing your current feature branch on top of the updated develop branch)